MiroK/fenics_ii/README.md

 (FEniCS)_ii offers some functionality for using FEniCS for PDEs where you combine equation on one domain with equation on a submanifold embedded in that domain.
-A mesh for the embedded manifold must consist of entities of the mesh of the domain.
+A mesh for the embedded manifold does not need to consist of entities of the mesh of the domain.
 Crucial for such PDEs is the notion of the trace - hence the name.

 ## Dependencies